 The Department of Health and Human Services is the largest of all the Tasmanian State Government agencies.
 We are responsible for managing and delivering integrated services that maintain and improve the health and wellbeing of Tasmanians and the Tasmanian community as a whole.

 - The Role of the Department – As part of national health reform, the role of the Department is to plan and manage the health system on behalf of the State Government, which funds health services.

-- The Role of Tasmanian Health Organisations – Tasmania has three Tasmanian Health Organisations that have a clear responsibility and accountability for governing and delivering high quality, efficient and integrated healthcare services in their area, through the public hospital system and primary and community health services (including mental health and oral health services).
+- The Tasmanian Health Service is responsible and accountable for governing and delivering high quality, efficient and integrated healthcare services through the public hospital system and primary and community health services (including mental health and oral health services).

 Together the Agency provides more than one and a half million occasions of service annually to patients and clients.
 In addition to the services it provides directly, we also contract or provide funding for a wide range of services within the private and non-government sectors.

 - high quality and efficient healthcare services through the public hospital system, primary and community health services, including mental health, oral health and correctional health services, and ambulance services;